-The First World War marked an important shift in the role and scope of the government and in the relation of philanthropy to the state.
+Philanthropy and voluntarism reached an unprecedented level of importance during the First World War.
 Americans had for a long time viewed war as a European malady.
-George Washington had warned against foreign entanglements.
-When World War I broke out many hoped to keep Americans off the killing fields.
+George Washington had warned against foreign entanglements because destructive wars over land and honor had cost the European continent so much blood and money.
+When World War I broke out, many hoped to keep Americans off the killing fields.
 And for three years this aspiration resulted in a policy that was more or less neutral.
-Americans hoped that neutrality and the free exchange of goods and ideas would keep America out of the quagmire.
+Americans hoped that neutrality and the free exchange of goods and ideas would protect America from the quagmire.

-Once the U.S. did enter the war, the national commitment to liberalism and the ideal of a small state meant that the government did not have the institutional power, networks, and precedents to command the private sector (which had control over resources).
-Embroiled in war, "the most destructive of all wars," in President Wilson's phrase, the nation faced the reality of conflict with no governmental apparatus to centralize the response and mobilize the effort.
-The small state was forced to turn to the private sector in order to mobilize.
+Once the U.S. did enter the war, the national commitment to liberalism and the ideal of a small state meant that the state did not have the institutional power, networks, and precedents to command the private sector (which had control over resources).
+Embroiled in war, "the most destructive of all wars," in President Wilson's phrase, the nation faced the reality of war with no governmental apparatus to centralize the response and mobilize the effort.
+The small state was forced to turn to the private sector in order to mobilize and organize the country for war.
 Wilson would base the government's management of war on so-called "dollar-a-year men" who were volunteers from the corporate sector.
 Private individuals "volunteered," lending the private sector's great expertise and leadership skills to the public effort.

-The public-private partnerships of WWI were typified by the War Industries Board (WIB), which helped provide the domestic scaffolding for the war.
-Many similar boards were set up which drew upon the expertise of volunteers from industry and the foundations.
+The public-private partnerships of WWI are typified by the War Industries Board, which helped provide the domestic scaffolding for the war.
+Many similar boards were set up which drew upon the expertise of volunteers who came from industry and the foundations.
 The combined effort strengthened the bond between these two sectors and the perception of a common outlook and agenda.
 Little wonder that Americans would soon be hearing that what was good for business was good for America.

-Another example of the government's reliance on private philanthropy was typified by the Red Cross, a private agency which took on wartime responsibilities for the government ranging from the provision of sexual prophylaxis to medical and recreational assistance.
+Another example of the government's reliance on private philanthropy is typified by the Red Cross, a private agency which took on wartime responsibilities for the government ranging from the provision of sexual prophylaxis to medical and recreational assistance.

 Herbert Hoover and Bernard Baruch provide interesting examples of the voluntarist, associationalist approach that characterized so much of the domestic American response.
-Hoover directed food relief programs in Europe in an unofficial capacity for the U.S. government.
+Hoover directed food relief programs in Europe in an unofficial capacity for the US government.
 He raised relief funds from American businesses, voluntary associations, media groups, religious organizations, and individuals.
-Hoover's "philosophy," referred to as cooperative individualism or associational voluntarism, suggested that laissez-faire capitalism's unfettered competition should be moderated by cooperation between the business community and the state to assist the needy through charity.
-Bernard Baruch made his fortune on Wall Street, served as a critical adviser to Wilson and directed the WIB.
+Hoover's "philosophy," variously referred to as cooperative individualism and associational voluntarism, suggested that laissez-faire capitalism's unfettered competition should be moderated by cooperation between the business community and the state with a view to assisting the needy through charity.
+Bernard Baruch made his fortune on Wall Street and served as a critical adviser to Wilson and directed the WIB.

-In the aftermath of the war the U.S. pursued the ultimate progressive goal: a rational basis for ending war forever by creating a bureaucracy-the League of Nations-that would mediate international controversies, put an end to force and create a viable international community.
-But the treaty establishing the League was not ratified by the American Congress.
+In the aftermath of the war, the U.S. pursued the ultimate progressive goal: a rational basis for ending war forever by creating a bureaucracy that would work out international controversies, put an end to force and create a viable international community.
+But this vision was not ratified by the American Congress.

-- 1. Discuss the philosophical and practical tensions between a free and open market and war time needs for efficiency and rapid response. - 2.
-What were the implications of running a war with men drawn from industry and corporate America? - 3.
-Why were philanthropists and foundation officers during this period devoted internationalists?
-What conception of politics, liberalism, and human nature did this position belie? - 4.
-Discuss the range of responses in the business community to the war. - 5.
+Discuss the philosophical and practical tensions between a free and open market and war-time needs for efficiency and rapid response.

+What were the implications of running a war with men drawn from industry and corporate America?

+Discuss the range of responses in the business community to the war.

 Why did the League of Nations idea fail to capture American support?

+Why were many philanthropists and foundation officers

+devoted internationalists?
+What underlay their politics, liberalism, and conception of human nature?